vinceiannelli/code-journal/README.md

 September 23 2022
 -----------------

 We learned a bunch about GIT today.
+- created a page
+- added an image
+- did some cloning
+- had a great time